 Photo above right by Nick Ballard

-Photo above of mating pair by Paul Kipling
+Photos above of mating pair and a female both by Paul Kipling

 Found all over Yorkshire where suitable habitat occurs; in 2019 it was recorded in 262 2x2km gridsquares out of 1510 visited, and 4120 in Yorkshire, making it the 16th most widely recorded species in the county, a ‘mid-table’ position.